From March 2021 onwards, we've made a decision to stop running Know Your Blood Pressure and blood pressure testing events.

 Stroke Prevention Day

-Stroke Prevention Day took place on Thursday 14 January 2021.
-Our aim was to help people understand their risk of stroke, and help reduce their risk, by pledging to make one small change over three months.
+Stroke Prevention Day takes place on 14 January.
+Our aim is to help people understand their risk of stroke and encourage them to make one small change.
 Find out more about Stroke Prevention Day.